Hello & Welcome to Community Alliance Trust | Development Trust Organisation

 Explore the latest insights on deprivation indices with this interactive map, providing a detailed look into areas most in need across Scotland.

-Multiple Deprivation Map 202029 June 2024, at 11am till 2pm, the ground floor of the Library and the Neighbourhood Office will be taken over by 35 third sector organisations, community groups, and statutory bodies.
-Pop along and meet the groups and organisations delivering a power of work in the area.
+Join us on 29 June 2024, from 11am to 2pm at the ground floor of the Library and the Neighbourhood Office.
+Meet 35 third sector organisations, community groups, and statutory bodies delivering vital work in the area.

 Over the last 18 months CAT has taken the time to review its current operations.
 The result is a new direction which links the work CAT is developing with the needs of the wider community we serve.
 Anyone who has knowledge of CAT will be familiar with our never-ending focus on addressing social need in the neighbourhoods.